phx/naeq-cli/README.md

 | `-nn` | *No NAEQ* - suppresses NAEQ output and only returns personal database results |
 | `-q`  | *Quiet* - suppress all output except for the CEQ value for the query |

-## Caveats:

-The program is currently unable to process accurate values for queries that are a combination of strings and integers, which is something I am currently working to fix.

 ---

 Special thanks to [Wren Collier](https://liminalroom.com/) and [Alynne Keith](https://offalynne.neocities.org/), who developed [https://www.naeq.io](https://www.naeq.io/)